hageyahhoo/Agile2020/Agile2020.md

 The second challenge was about onboarding.
 In July 2019, our team had 4 members and we hired one recent graduate and one mid-career employee simultaneously as new SETs.
 To proceed our activities smoothly, we needed to make onboarding as the top priority task.

 The third one was a doubt about testing and quality assurance.
 LINE Corporation hires Test Engineers and Quality Assurance Engineers.
 However, most of them had only been doing End-to-end testing manually via client applications.
-At the era of Microservices, I thought it is not practical to detect bugs and solve them beforehand with those activities.
+In the era of Microservices, I thought it is not practical to detect bugs and solve them beforehand with those activities.
 Additionally, most of them didn't care about deployment, release, and contribution of our business.
 They were just interested in doing their own tasks by developer's requests.
 Those behaviors were not what we SET aimed to do.
 On the other hand, we named our role as "Software Engineer in Test".
 The word "Test" made our colleagues misunderstand that we SET were the same as Test Engineers and Quality Assurance Engineers.
 The notion of testing and quality assurance were just a burden and a constraint that narrowed our activities to improve services and products.
 Therefore, I thought we needed different approaches to change those assumptions drastically.
 <br />
 <br />